As a student in Blackboard, you may take a variety of tests online, such as practice exams, pop quizzes, mid-term exams, and final exams.

 Taking Tests

-Once you click the Begin button on the test entry page, the attempt will be logged and the exam timer, it in use, will start counting down.
+Once you click the Begin button on the test entry page, the attempt will be logged, and the exam timer, if in use, will start counting down.
 Do not begin a timed test until you are ready to start answering questions.

 Viewing Test Results and Feedback

-Once the score is released to students, you can review your test results using My Grades or from the test itself if it is still available.
+Once the score is released to students, you can review your test results using the Gradebook tab or from the test itself if it is still available.

-To review test results through the My Grades Area:
+To review test results through the Gradebook Tab:

-1. Look for the Test for which you want to review the results.
-Click on the title of the test to access the View Attempt Page.
+1. Look for the Test for which you want to review the results and click the View button to see the available feedback.

-2. Click the grade in the Calculated Grade column to view your exam attempt.
+2. Click the grade Pill icon to see the Calculated Grade and view your exam attempt.

-3. The exam and its results should display.
+3. The exam and its results should be displayed.

 Taking Tests in the Lockdown Browser